core-wg/resource-directory/draft-ietf-core-resource-directory.md

   * Acknowledge that most discovery operations are not secured; mention consequences and mitigation.
   * Add note about information in Registration Resource path.

+* RDAO:
-* RDAO: Clarify that it is an option for RAs and not other ND messages.
+  * Clarify that it is an option for RAs and not other ND messages.
+  * Change Lifetime from 16-bit minutes to 32-bit seconds and swap it with Reserved (aligning it with RDNSS which it shares other properties as well).

 * Examples:
   * Use example URIs rather than unclear reg names (unless it's RFC6690 examples, which were kept for continuity)